 Bug out rifles

-A lot of people see the need for a shotgun and a handgun but a rifle which is fairly expensive lacks from most preppers setup.
+A lot of people see the need for a shotgun and a handgun but a rifle that is fairly expensive lacks from most preppers setup.
 The number one reason why I like to have a good rifle is because of the range, with a shotgun or a pistol your range is around 50 yards but if you go against someone with a rifle they can pin you down 300 yards away and you are going to have very little success of defending yourself against a decent centerfire caliber rifle.

 Most rifles are fairly expensive but you can get a Mosin Nagant at around $150 with which you can defend or hunt at longer ranges.
 If you are just getting into firearms and you don’t want to spend a lot of money on a high-end rifle then go for a Mosin Nagant.
 The effective range of the Mosin Nagant could be up to 700 yards but the big problem with this rifle is that you are limited to round count, as you have 5 rounds in a bolt action WW2 vintage rifle.